WetHat/MarkdownToHtml/markdown/2.3.1/ConvertTo-PageHeadingNavigation.md

 ﻿# ConvertTo-PageHeadingNavigation

-Generate navigation specifications for all headings found in an HTML fragment.
+Generate navigation specifications for specified headings found in an HTML fragment.

 # Syntax
 ```PowerShell